maxpoletaev/van/README.md

 bus.EmitEvent(context.Background(), event)
 ```

-Although event processing is asynchronous, there are done and error channels that you can use to wait for the event to be processed, therefore converting it to a synchronous call:
+Since events asynchronous, they are not supposed to return anything or report about thier execution state.
+Van, however, let’s the programmer to wait for the event to be processed, therefore converting it to a synchronous call, if needed:

 ```go
 done, errchan := bus.EmitEvent(ctx, event)